jshwi/pyaud-plugins/README.rst

-    change-logged   -- Check commits with loggable tags are added to CHANGELOG commit-policy   -- Test commit policy is up to date const           -- Check code for repeat use of strings coverage        -- Run package unit-tests with `pytest` and `coverage` docs            -- Compile package documentation with `Sphinx` doctest         -- Run `doctest` on all code examples
+    change-logged   -- Check commits with loggable tags are added to CHANGELOG commit-policy   -- Test commit policy is up to date const           -- Check code for repeat use of strings copyright-year  -- Test copyright year is up to date coverage        -- Run package unit-tests with `pytest` and `coverage` docs            -- Compile package documentation with `Sphinx` doctest         -- Run `doctest` on all code examples